ADLINK/nxp-imx8m-ubuntu/README.md

 How to Build Ubuntu
 ---

-This procedure describes how to create Ubuntu image with SD Card on **ADLINK iMX8M**.
+This procedure describes how to create Ubuntu image with SD Card on **ADLINK iMX8M 4G memory Module **.
 The version of Ubuntu used is 18 (bionic).

 ## Recommended Hardware